 Barton College

-Barton College + Black Wide-Awake.
+Barton College + Lane Street Project + Black Wide-Awake.

 Lead by Lane Street Project volunteers Castonoble Hooks and R. Briggs Sherwood, professor Lydia Walker and about 40 Barton College students, as well District 1 council candidate Kahmahl Simmons and his son, spent this past Wednesday morning clearing 40-year mounds of trash and tree debris from Odd Fellows.

 Last night, I spoke at Barton College’s Howard Chapel to an audience of students, faculty, and members of the community.
-I talked about the “why” of Black Wide-Awake, and my enduring connections to this imperfect place — Wilson.
+I talked about the “why” of Black Wide-Awake and my enduring connections to this imperfect place — Wilson.
 I’ll post the text soon.

 I’m excited finally to forge connections to Barton and look forward to the ideas and energy the college can bring to Black Wilson’s stories.